 Winners of the 2018 award will attend the Annual Meeting in 2019, hosted by the University of Glasgow.

 The award is principally aimed at junior faculty across the U21 HSG.
 It offers applicants a fantastic opportunity to develop new collaborations, to work internationally and to share their joint expertise with others.

-Nominees must be faculty or instructors in one of the U21 HSG member institutions.
-Nominees should hold a position with a significant component of teaching.
-Nominees are normally expected to have completed between three to ten years of teaching duties.
-The award is designed to support Faculty who are on promotion tracks, therefore it is primarily targeted towards junior faculty.
-Only one candidate should be nominated by each U21 HSG member institution per year.
+Nominees must be faculty or instructors in one of the U21 HSG member universities and hold a position with a significant component of teaching.
+They are expected to have had 3-10 years of teaching experience.

 Evaluators will be looking for evidence of impact of the teaching activities developed by nominees.
 In their application, nominees should focus on the following questions